abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter06.md

 weight: 7
 ---

 This is an extra layer of oncall.
 You can have escalations that after a Secondary escalation fail you escalate to your CTO or Team manager or all members of your startup.
-I heard about all team escalation in some companies but I don’t think that is useful and it’s always good to have a defined responsible person.
+I heard about all team escalation in some companies, but I don’t think that is useful, and it’s always good to have a defined responsible person.